Expert medical and surgical care in Thailand

 • Re-obstruction of the vas deferens over time

-• Failure to restore fertility despite patent anastomosis
+• Failure to restore fertility despite patent anastomosis3,1

 Is Vasectomy Reversal Safe in Thailand?

 Yes.
-Vasectomy reversal is a well-tolerated outpatient procedure with low complication rates.
-Our partner hospitals are JCI-accredited with fellowship-trained microsurgeons experienced in both vasovasostomy and vasoepididymostomy.
-The operation itself is safe — the variable is outcome, not safety.
+Vasectomy reversal is a well-tolerated outpatient procedure with low complication rates.2 Our partner hospitals are JCI-accredited with fellowship-trained microsurgeons experienced in both vasovasostomy and vasoepididymostomy.
+The operation itself is safe; the variable is outcome, not safety.

 When Are Alternative Options Better?

-If the interval since vasectomy exceeds fifteen years, partner age is over 37, or there are known female fertility factors, IVF with sperm retrieval may offer a faster path to pregnancy.
+If the interval since vasectomy exceeds fifteen years, your partner is of advanced maternal age (35 or older), or there are known female fertility factors, IVF with sperm retrieval may offer a faster path to pregnancy.
 Reversal offers the possibility of multiple natural pregnancies over time, which IVF does not.
 The best option depends on your specific circumstances.

 Planning Your Trip to Thailand for Vasectomy Reversal